-Glass tiles, metal, or light-colored tiles can be used on the back splash to serve as small mirrors that increase the amount of light in the room.
+Consider using glass tiles, metal, or light-colored tiles on the backsplash to serve as small mirrors that increase the room’s light.

 3. Modify the Cabinets

 Using off-white color instead of deep mahogany on the cabinets will give an illusion of space inside the kitchen.
 The color of the cabinets can also be changed to complement the color of the walls.
-Glass doors also can make the kitchen look bigger.
-Removing the cabinet doors is another option that homeowners can consider.
+Glass doors can also make the kitchen look bigger, as can removing the cabinet doors.

 4. Optimize the Lighting